William Petty-FitzMaurice, Earl of Kerry

+Depiction of the House of Commons during Kerry’s time in Parliament.

-William Thomas Petty-FitzMaurice, Earl of Kerry (30 March 1811 – 21 August 1836), styled Earl of Wycombe between 1811–8, was an Anglo-Irish aristocrat and Whig Member of Parliament for Calne, Wiltshire.
+William Thomas Petty-FitzMaurice, Earl of Kerry (30 March 1811 – 21 August 1836), styled Earl of Wycombe between 1811–1818, was an Anglo-Irish aristocrat and Whig Member of Parliament for Calne, Wiltshire.
 He was the heir to his father, Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne, but died aged only 25.

 Background

 Kerry was born at Lansdowne House, London, the eldest son of Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne, and Lady Louisa Emma, daughter of Henry Fox-Strangways, 2nd Earl of Ilchester.

 Political career

 In 1832, Kerry was returned unopposed to Parliament for Calne, a borough his family had controlled for the Whigs since his ancestor William Petty, 2nd Earl of Shelburne bought out three of its largest estates in the mid-18th century, including Bowood House, which remains the family seat today.
 Thomas FitzMaurice claimed one of the two seats in 1762.
 In 1832, the borough was reduced to one member.
 Kerry was again returned unopposed in 1835 but died the following year.

 He was succeeded by his mother's half-brother John Fox-Strangways.